 An important difference between survivor benefits for police officers and firefighters is that effective January 16, 2004 for firefighters, a surviving spouse is eligible for survivor benefits even if the marriage occurred after the award of the disability pension.
 As long as the couple was married for at least one year immediately preceding the date of firefighter’s death, the surviving spouse will remain eligible for all of the benefits which are outlined in the statute even if the marriage occurred after the separation from active service.
 Having a difficult time getting the benefits you’re entitled to?
 Brent Eames is an experienced firefighter injury lawyer ready to help.

 Do you have questions about survivor benefits or your work-related injury?
 We are here to help.
-If you wish to discuss any further aspect of the material contained herein, please contact an attorney at Eames Law Group, Ltd.
+The content of this blog is intended for informational purposes only and does constitute or establish an attorney-client relationship, nor constitute legal advice.
+If you wish to discuss any further aspect of the material contained herein, please contact Brent Eames at Eames Law Group, Ltd.